swhoyle/food-nutrition-model/documentation/Preprocessing_Deliverable.md

 - palm_oil_indicator = Extract from ingredients_analysis_tags (True if contains "palm-oil" or "may-contain-palm-oil")

+## Phase 2.1: Handle Highly Correlated Variables

+From the correlation analysis we found some variables that move together:
+- Energy and carbohydrates: 0.91 (very strong)
+- Fat and energy: 0.89 (very strong)
+- Sugars and added_sugars: 0.79 (strong)
+- Proteins and energy: 0.69 (moderate-strong)
+- Additives_n and ingredients_n: 0.68 (moderate-strong)

+These make sense nutritionally - like fat and carbs both contribute to energy, or added sugars are part of total sugars.
+But when two variables are highly correlated they basically tell the model the same story twice, which can confuse some algorithms.

+**Multicollinearity** when features are highly correlated (move together), some models struggle to figure out which one actually matters.
+Like if energy always goes up when carbs go up, the model can't tell if energy OR carbs is predicting the grade, or if it's both.
+Some models handle this fine, others don't.

+**What we'll do**:
+1. Keep energy, fat, carbs, sugars - they're related but not redundant (they measure different things)
+2. Drop added_sugars - already 94% missing anyway, it's the same as sugars
+3. Keep additives_n and ingredients_n - they mean different things (additives are chemical additives, ingredients is just the ingredient count)

+If our models struggle (unstable predictions or irregular coefficients), we can:
+- Use Ridge or Lasso regression which automatically handles correlations
+- Apply PCA to smoosh correlated features together into new combined features
+- Drop one from each pair (like keep energy, drop carbs)

+For the baseline we'll keep most of them and hope the models can figure it out.

 ## Phase 3: Encode & Scale

 ### Scaling

-We'll use RobustScaler (uses median and IQR, robust to outliers).
-Energy might be 1,000 while proteins are 5 - without scaling the model thinks energy matters more just because the numbers are bigger.
+We'll use RobustScaler (uses median and IQR, good at handling outliers).
+Energy might be 1,000 while proteins are 5 - without scaling the model thinks energy matters more just because the numbers are bigger, even though they're measuring different things.

-Apply to all nutrients and ratios, NOT to completeness (already 0-1).
+Apply scaling to all nutrients and ratios, but NOT to completeness since it's already 0-1.

 ### Encoding

-The challenge is we have hundreds of brands and thousands of tags.
-One-hot encoding would create 10,000+ columns.
+Challenge is we have hundreds of brands and thousands of tag combinations.
+One-hot encoding would create like 10,000+ columns which is way too much.

-**Strategy**:
+Strategy:
-- Brands: Target encoding (mean nutriscore per brand) or group into tiers (top 10, top 100, others)
+- Brands: Target encoding (take the mean nutriscore per brand) or just group into tiers (top 10 brands, top 100, everyone else)
-- Categories: One-hot (we reduced to 8 so it's feasible now)
+- Categories: One-hot encoding (we reduced to 8 categories so this is doable now)
-- Tags: Already binary from Phase 2, no encoding needed
+- Tags: Already binary flags from Phase 2, no encoding needed here
-- Target (nutriscore_grade): Ordinal (A=0, B=1, C=2, D=3, E=4)
+- Target (nutriscore_grade): Ordinal encoding (A=0, B=1, C=2, D=3, E=4)

-**Text features**: We'll skip ingredients for baseline, add TF-IDF later if needed.
+Text features: Skip ingredients for the baseline, might add TF-IDF later if we need it.

 ## Phase 4: Handle Class Imbalance

 ### The Problem

-Our distribution is heavily skewed:
+Distribution is heavily skewed:
 - E: 134,562 (32%)
 - D: 98,591 (23%)
 - C: 81,611 (19%)
 - B: 47,033 (11%)
 - A: 62,500 (15%)

-Without balancing the model will just predict E and D.
+Without balancing the model will just predict E and D all the time since those have the most examples.

 ### Our Approach

-**Start simple**: Use `class_weight='balanced'` in models (LogisticRegression, RandomForest, XGBoost all support this).
-It adjusts weights inversely proportional to frequency.
+Start simple: Use `class_weight='balanced'` in models (LogisticRegression, RandomForest, XGBoost all support this).
+This makes the model pay more attention to rare classes and less to common ones.

-**If that's not enough**: Add SMOTE to create synthetic samples for A and B but ONLY on training set.
+If that's not enough add SMOTE to create synthetic samples for A and B but ONLY on training set.
 Validation and test stay original for unbiased evaluation.

-**If still struggling**: Combine undersample E+D with SMOTE A+B but be careful not to overfit to synthetic samples.
+If still struggling maybe combine undersample E+D with SMOTE A+B but gotta be careful not to overfit to synthetic samples.

 ## Phase 5: Validation Strategy (DO THIS BEFORE PHASE 4)